-- a) Authorized Employee/Person: A person who is authorized to control hazardous energy associated with equipment in order to perform work on that equipment. - b) Affected Employee/Person: A person whose job requires operation or use of equipment which MAY be serviced or maintained under Lockout/Tagout procedure or whose job requires the person's presence around equipment on which such servicing or maintenance can be performed.
-An affected employee and the authorized employee may be one in the same. - c) Energy Control Point: A single point at which hazardous energy flow can be effectively and positively controlled so that it cannot cause injury or loss of resources. - d) Energy Source: Any source of electrical, mechanical (motion), hydraulic, pneumatic, chemical, thermal, potential/stored (due to pressure, vacuum, gravity, or springs), or other energy.

-- 4. The Authorized Employee shall undertake the following actions for the control of hazardous energy. - a) Identify: - (1) Hazardous energy sources: Identify combinations of hazardous energy sources.
-Buyer will provide available plans, prints, drawings, manuals or schematics as necessary to help identify all energy sources and paths. - (2) Control points for each hazardous energy source: Identify all energy control points.
+- 1. Contractor shall follow all OSHA regulations governing control of hazardous energy. - 2.
+The purpose of Lockout/Tagout is to minimize the risk of personnel injury and equipment damage by emphasizing the requirement of achieving a controlled energy condition for the equipment being worked on before the actual work begins, and by preventing unauthorized or inadvertent energizing of equipment. - 3.
+Definitions: - a.
+Authorized Employee/Person A person who is authorized to control hazardous energy associated with equipment in order to perform work on that equipment. - b.
+Affected Employee/Person A person whose job requires operation or use of equipment which MAY be serviced or maintained under Lockout/Tagout procedure or whose job requires the person's presence around equipment on which such servicing or maintenance can be performed.
+An affected employee and the authorized employee may be one in the same. - c.
+Energy Control Point A single point at which hazardous energy flow can be effectively and positively controlled so that it cannot cause injury or loss of resources. - d.
+Energy Source Any source of electrical, mechanical (motion), hydraulic, pneumatic, chemical, thermal, potential/stored (due to pressure, vacuum, gravity, or springs), or other energy. - 4.
+The Authorized Employee shall undertake the following actions for the control of hazardous energy. - a.
+Identify: - (1) Hazardous energy sources identify combinations of hazardous energy sources.
+Buyer will provide available plans, prints, drawings, manuals or schematics as necessary to help identify all energy sources and paths. - (2) Control points for each hazardous energy source identify all energy control points.
 These include electrical switches, circuit breakers, and valves or physical setups that block energy such as misaligned pipes, line blanking devices, or missing links.
 Plans, prints, drawings, and schematics may be reviewed as necessary.
-Also identify those energy control points that must be locked in a safe position in order to prevent rebuild-up of energy (e.g., vent valves, relief valves, or electrical shorting bars). - (3) Appropriate energy control methods: Identify the method used to control the energy.
-The use of locks, tags, and other devices such as blocks, chains, etc. - b) Notify Contract Coordinator, affected employees, and the area manager of the work to be done and possible hazards.
-Ensure that personnel are removed from hazardous areas. - Contract Coordinator must apply Buyer's facility lock to each energy control point in the contractor's lockout scheme. - d) Shut down the equipment according to established procedures or practices. - e) Control the energy by: - (1) Isolation: An energy path that is blocked or broken so that it cannot flow to cause injury (i.e., turning off a circuit breaker or switch or physically disconnecting electrical wires to interrupt current). - (2) Blocking: An energy source is "blocked" if there is some physical barrier installed or some physical setup that prevents parts from moving, objects from falling or activation of switches or connections from being tampered with. - (3) Dissipation: Energy that is reduced to a level no longer hazardous to a person (e.g., grounding electrical hazard points, allowing cold or hot objects to equilibrate to ambient temperature, releasing pressure or vacuum to ambient pressure, and allowing springs to relax to zero stored energy).
+Also identify those energy control points that must be locked in a safe position in order to prevent rebuild-up of energy (e.g., vent valves, relief valves, or electrical shorting bars). - (3) Appropriate energy control methods identify the method used to control the energy.
+The use of locks, tags, and other devices such as blocks, chains, etc. - b.
+Notify Contract Coordinator, affected employees, and the area manager of the work to be done and possible hazards.
+Ensure that personnel are removed from hazardous areas. - c.
+Shut down the equipment according to established procedures or practices. - d.
+Control the energy by:

+- Isolation An energy path that is blocked or broken so that it cannot flow to cause injury (i.e., turning off a circuit breaker or switch or physically disconnecting electrical wires to interrupt current). - (2) Blocking An energy source is "blocked" if there is some physical barrier installed or some physical setup that prevents parts from moving, objects from falling or activation of switches or connections from being tampered with. - (3) Dissipation Energy that is reduced to a level no longer hazardous to a person (e.g., grounding electrical hazard points, allowing cold or hot objects to equilibrate to ambient temperature, releasing pressure or vacuum to ambient pressure, and allowing springs to relax to zero stored energy).